SlaxWeb/Framework-Docs/rstdocs/source/general/response.rst

 component steps in, you simply add your views to the **Output** object, and add view data directly to the **Output** object, and have it handle everything for you.

-addView
+add
-'''''''
+'''

-*addView* will add the View object to the internal list of Views, and set the output mode to **View/Template output**.
-The Output component will automatically render the Views added with this method in the same order, if the mode is still set to the *View/Template* mode.
+*add* will add the View object to the internal list of Views, if the **view** output handler is set in the configuration option or the **outputHandler** application property.
+The Output component will automatically render the Views added with this method in the same order.

 Example usage::

     <?php
     // load View \App\View\MyView
     $myView = $app["loadView.service"]("MyView");
-    $app["output.service"]->addView($myView);
+    $app["output.service"]->add($myView);

 addData
 '''''''